 Many people tend to shy away from yoga.
 The main reason is that they’ve watched a video of advanced positions demonstrated by a professional teacher.

-And let me be honest; most of our team here would struggle with them as well.
+And let me be honest; most of our team here struggle with them as well.

-What the Daily Burn Yoga app claims to do is give you a digital personal trainer to gradually introduce you to a yoga routine.
+The Daily Burn Yoga app claims to give you a digital personal trainer to gradually introduce you to yoga workouts.

-We did find the instructors took the time to explain the moves, but in some of the more advanced videos, It seemed like we struggled to keep up with the techniques being demonstrated.
+We found that the instructors took the time to explain the moves, but in some of the more advanced videos, it seemed like we struggled to keep up with the techniques being demonstrated.

 4 - HIIT